Napier – Guide for Backpackers

 Beaches in Napier

-With Napier being in one of the most sunniest regions in New Zealand, its beaches are way too inviting to ignore.
+With Napier being in one of the sunniest regions in New Zealand, its beaches are way too inviting to ignore.

 Sandy Bay is hard to miss along Marine Parade in Napier city centre.
 It’s a pretty popular place in summer so come down early to claim your spot.